 2. Will The Addition Increase Your Home’s Value?

 Even if you don't plan to sell your home in the near future, you need to think about the impact of the room addition on resale value.
 Whether you sell, refinance, or take out a home equity line of credit, you'll want to get the best possible appraisal of your home.

 Because room additions are typically costly, they often return less on investment than home remodels.
 According to building and real estate studies, an average payback on a single room addition like a bedroom or bathroom is about 53 percent.
 To maximize the return on your investment, add amenities that are in demand.
 For example, if most homes in your area have master suites, and you don't, that would be considered a good investment.
 Don't overbuild compared to neighboring houses.
 It will be more difficult to recoup your costs.

 3. How Much Will The Addition Cost?

 Since all houses, properties, and family needs are different, it's impossible to guess how much an addition will cost without talking to a local contractor.
-However, as a general guideline, you can expect to spend an average of $100 to $200 or more per square foot for building costs.

 In addition to building costs, you have to consider costs for furnishings and amenities.
 When you increase the square footage of your home, you also increase your heating and cooling energy costs.
 In addition, your property taxes will likely increase, since tax assessments are based on a home’s square footage.
 If you add new amenities like a fireplace, sauna, or hot tub, the assessment will increase even more.